Book Translation Services

 As a specialized literary translator and author myself, I bring genre knowledge, publishing experience, and a creative eye to your book.
 When you work with a freelancer like me, you’re not just hiring a service — you’re building a long-term partnership with someone who cares about your story as much as you do.

-Can’t I just use AI to translate my book?
+Can’t I just use AI to translate my book instead of hiring a translator?

 I strongly advise against relying on AI for book translation.
 While tools like neural machine translation have improved a lot, they still lack one key element: a human brain.
 There are countless subtleties in language that AI simply can’t grasp.
 Here are just a few examples: